jbclements/Granite-Mon-Website/index.markdown

 ## The Swim Part ##

 Blue Hill Bay is a nice place to swim.
 Well, sorta.
 We get up early and boat over and stand on the rocks and seaweed and feeling cold, and then we jump in because there's no real way out of it at that point.
-Traditionally, we haven't worn Wet Suits unless you call slathering your body in Crisco a wetsuit. *(Ed. note: in more recent years, the clear trend is toward wet suits, and in 2010 three out of the four swimmers wore them.)* But we do have chase boats.
+Traditionally, we haven't worn [wet suits](/wet-suit/) unless you call slathering your body in Crisco a wetsuit. *(Ed.  note: in more recent years, the clear trend is toward wet suits, and in 2010 three out of the four swimmers wore them.)* But we do have chase boats.

 Here's the route, more or less:

 ![Little Chart](images/little-chart.jpg)

+The water is cold but not *that* cold; it usually hovers around 19 degrees celsius, but it can vary quite a bit based on recent weather; a good solid overnight offshore wind can bring up some really cold stuff.

+Also, we make the most of tidal current.
+We swim at full flood, and there might be as much as two knots of flow.
+Which, when your swim is two nautical miles, means that as long as you can keep pulling for an hour or two, you'll probably get there.

 ## The Bike Part

 Then we bike from Blue Hill to Mount Katahdin.
 This is about 160 kilometers.

 ## The Climb Part